stacktome/stacktome.github.io/docs/invites/template-invite.md

 **R** marked fields are required.

-For more information on more capabilities for placeholder values see: https://mailchimp.com/developer/transactional/docs/templates-dynamic-content/
+For more information on more capabilities for placeholder values see
+<a href="https://mailchimp.com/developer/transactional/docs/templates-dynamic-content/" target="_blank">reference</a>